 Loring Park Off-Leash Dog Park — 1650 Harmon Pl, Minneapolis, MN, 55403

 This spacious park has a fenced-in, off-leash area, with plenty of green grassy areas for your dogs to run and play.
 There's plenty of shade from the trees, lots of walking trails and benches, and there's even a lake in the center of the park.
 Whether you want to walk around the main park or have your pup off-leash in the designated dog park area, there's plenty of room to roam and play.

 Minnehaha Park Off-Leash Recreation Area — 5399 Minnehaha Park Dr S, Minneapolis, MN 55417

 Minnehaha Park has a designated off-leash area for dogs.
 You can walk the trails through the woods and along the river, or walk along the beach shore.
 This giant park is the perfect place for a dog who wants to run free, swim in the water, and have fun in the mud.
 There's plenty of shade and gorgeous scenery to explore all day.
 You won't be disappointed!

 Rice Creek Off-Leash Dog Area — 5959 Lexington Ave N, Shoreview, MN 55126

 Rice Creek is a fully fenced-in off-leash dog park with 13 acres of green grassy land.
-There are also sandy areas, trees, hiking paths, and even a watering hole for doggy swimming!
+There are also sandy areas, trees and awesome hiking paths!
 They also provide a water station for the dogs and restrooms for the humans.
 Rice Creek is a fun place to run around and play for the pup who doesn't mind getting a little dirty.

 Anthony Parkway Off-Leash Dog Park — 700 St Anthony Pkwy, Minneapolis, MN 55418